Repurposing: Tips, trends and knowing your audience

 But the reality is, just like in our day-to-day content marketing, that isn’t always so.

-Many times We (with a capital W) have been guilty of letting our passion for our place in the wild overshadow the wants and needs of our “audience”.
+My partner Mike and I have sometimes been guilty of letting our passion for our place in the woods overshadow the wants and needs of our “audience”.

 Haul some wood?
 Are you kidding?
 This is a VACATION!
 Surely it will all be there when we actually need it?